-(Recall that this letter, dated June 24th, 1968, was only two months after the infamous US race riots in 100 cities which lasted for almost two weeks.
-The refrain and chant of the Watts rioters, "Burn, Baby, Burn", was also less then 3 years old.")
+This letter, dated June 24th, 1968, was only two months after the infamous US race riots in 100 cities which lasted for almost two weeks.
+The refrain and chant of the Watts rioters, "Burn, Baby, Burn", was also less then 3 years old."

 -- many could not escape from the emotional pull